Alfred Gregory

 Alfred Gregory FBIPP, FRPS (Hon) (12 February 1913 – 9 February 2010) was a British mountaineer, explorer and professional photographer.
 A member of the 1953 British Mount Everest Expedition that made the first ascent of Mount Everest, he was in charge of stills photography and, as a climbing member of the team, reached 28,000 feet (8,500 metres) in support of the successful Hillary-Tenzing assault on the summit.

 Early life

-Gregory was educated at Blackpool Grammar School.
+The son of a grocer, Gregory was aged three when his father was killed in World War I. Gregory was educated at Blackpool Grammar School, Lancashire.
 Before World War II he climbed extensively in the Lake District of England, Scotland and the Alps, and during the 1940s he led several new routes in Britain.
-During the war he was an officer in the Black Watch, serving in North Africa and Italy.
-In 1952 he joined Eric Shipton’s Cho Oyu expedition and during the 1950s he led several expeditions to Rolwaling and the Gauri Sankar massif, where 19 peaks were climbed and a plane table survey was made, and to Ama Dablam, Distigil Sar, the Karakoram and the Cordillera Blanca in Peru.
+During the war he became a Major in the Black Watch, serving in North Africa and Italy.
+In 1952 he joined Eric Shipton’s Cho Oyu expedition.

+During the 1950s he led several expeditions to the greater ranges.
+These included the 1955 Merseyside Himalayan Expedition to Rolwaling and the Gauri Sankar massif, where a plane table survey was made and 19 peaks were climbed, including Parchamo.
+Then to Distaghil Sar (1957), Ama Dablam (1958), the Karakoram and the Cordillera Blanca in Peru.